w3c/did-wg/index.md

-What the group has discovered over the past several years of pre-standards and standards work is that "decentralization" is not a binary condition, but a multi-dimensional one where different parties weigh each dimension differently and there is no single correct answer wrt.
-Centralized vs. Decentralized.
+What the group has discovered over the past several years of pre-standards and standards work is that "decentralization" is not a binary condition, but a multi-dimensional one where different parties weigh each dimension differently.
+There is no single correct answer with respect to the question of Centralized vs. Decentralized.
 The DID Working Group did, as much as it could practically do, without imposing draconian rules that at best, wouldn't be followed, or at worst, could be viewed as censoring the ability of an individual or organization from choosing a solution based on their needs.

 The DID Working Group believes that it has achieved the decentralization goals that it intended to achieve and has documented the areas of debate such that